bede/hostile/README.md

 ```bash
 hostile mask human.fasta lots-of-bacterial-genomes.fasta --threads 8
 ```
-​	You may wish to use one of the existing [reference genomes](#reference-genomes) as a starting point.
+You may wish to use one of the existing [reference genomes](#reference-genomes) as a starting point.
 Masking uses Minimap2's `asm10` preset to align the supplied target genomes with the reference genome, and bedtools to mask out all aligned regions.
-This feature requires a [development install](#development-install) until release in version 0.0.3.
 For Bowtie2—the default aligner for decontaminating short reads—you will also need to build an index before you can use your masked genome with Hostile.

 ```bash
 bowtie2-build masked.fasta masked-index